gjreda/gregreda.com/content/blog/2023/django-command-for-fit-files.md

 To relate this data back to its source file, I've created one additional type called `Activity`.
 This contains the source filename and date, and also acts as a foreign key on the `Session`, `Lap`, and `Record` tables.

-Mapping each of these to a Django model looks like this (I've omitted many fields for the sake of conciseness):
+Mapping each of these to a django model looks like this (I've omitted many fields for the sake of conciseness):

 ```python
 from django.db import models